josh-degraw/gleam/README.md

 <!-- A spacer -->
 <div>&nbsp;</div>

+# Gleam\.NET

+This is a fork of Gleam with support for compiling to run on the .NET runtime.

+**This is a work in progress**.
+Many features are implemented, and many are not yet.
+If you try it out and something doesn't work, feel free to raise an issue or submit a PR.

 Gleam is a friendly language for building type-safe systems that scale!
 For more information see [the website](https://gleam.run).